dodgeblaster/jscourse/assignments/assignment-3/README.md

     - Use a news api (from public apis) to fetch news stories and display them on a page.
 Have categories at the top, which when clicked, will filter the news stories to that category.
+- Weather App
+    - Using the Dark Sky Weather API, get the current weather for Calgary and display it on the page.
+    - Have buttons representing cities (Edmonton, Vancouver, etc.), when clicked, gets the weather for that city

 - Starwars Dashboard
     - Make a dashboard that has a list of characters.
 When you click